Information for Insurers and Providers on Coverage for Telehealth Services

 Q-3.
 Does a telephone call qualify as telehealth service?

 Yes.
-DFS issued an emergency regulation that requires electronic information and communication technologies include telephonic or video modalities (including technology commonly available on smart phones and other devices) when medically appropriate to deliver health care services for the assessment, diagnosis, consultation, treatment, care management, and self-management of a patient and if all other requirements for a covered health care service are met.
+DFS issued a regulation that requires electronic information and communication technologies include telephonic or video modalities (including technology commonly available on smart phones and other devices) when medically appropriate to deliver health care services for the assessment, diagnosis, consultation, treatment, care management, and self-management of a patient and if all other requirements for a covered health care service are met.

 Q-4.
 What settings/locations are acceptable for providing and receiving telehealth services?